EMI regulations in Europe

 Regulatory Environment

-The Lithuanian Bank (Lietuvos bankas) is the main regulator responsible for issuing licences to e-money institutions.
-The regulation is based on the EU E-money Directive (2009/110/EC) and provides for strict requirements for operations and risk management.
+The main regulator responsible for issuing licenses to e-money institutions is the Lithuanian Bank.
+Regulation is based on the EU E-money Directive (2009/110/EC) and lays down strict requirements regarding operations and risk management.

 Licensing Requirements

-• Share capital: The minimum amount of share capital depends on the type of licence requested.
-A minimum of £350,000 is required for a full EMI (Electronic Money Institution) licence.
+• Share capital: The minimum size, in respect of share capital, will depend on the type of license applied for. £350,000+ for a full EMI license.

-• Business Plan and Financial Projections: Detailed business plan, including business model description, financial projections, risk analysis and mitigation strategies.
+• Business Plan and Financial Projections: An elaborated business plan, which should include the description of a business model, financial projections, risk analysis, and mitigation strategies.

-• Policies and Procedures: Develop and provide policies and procedures, including anti-money laundering (AML) measures and customer data protection compliance.
+• Policies and Procedures: Develop and provide policies and procedures, including AML measures and customer data protection compliance.

 • Management team: Evidence of the competence and reliability of the management team and key individuals responsible for the institution’s operations.